commerceblock/docs/source/mainstay-background/index.rst

 can provide.
 A timestamp can only prove that a particular piece of information *existed* at a certain point in time, not that the information has any other validity or *uniqueness*.
 A timestamp by itself cannot prove that a commitment to conflicting data has not also been simultaneously timestamped.
-This is a critical concept in relation to immutability: any proof-of-existence does not act as a proof that anything else (e.g. an alternative ordering of transactions) does not also exist.
+This is a critical concept in relation to immutability and provenance: any *proof-of-existence* (i.e. a timestamp) does not act as a proof that anything else (e.g. an alternative ordering of transactions or version of a document) does not also exist.

 .. image:: ms-doublespend.png
     :width: 400px